LOADING ...

 And I said, I'll everything"

-Yes, I own this land, I own these
+Yes, I own land, I own these forests

-The best I ever, the tea just so
+The I ever, place the tea just so

 Then release and turn, away then go

-He's wait 'til tomorrow, don't him to know
+He's wait 'til tomorrow, don't want him to

 I had this feeling